Ultra-High Dimensional Sparse Representations with Binarization for Efficient Text Retrieval: Introduction

-In order to obtain sparse representations (i.e. sparsification), we adopt the $Winner\text{-}Take\text{-}All$ (WTA) method for high dimensional sparse representations \cite{Ahmad2015PropertiesOS} with a new learning objective for IR.
-It employs a linear layer that only preserves top-$k$ activation and set the others to zero.
-WTA is chosen partly because we can precisely control the outputs' sparsity by explicitly setting the parameter $k$ whereas the method relying on regularization for sparsity (e.g., minimizing L1-norm) \cite{faruqui2015sparse, sun2016sparse, DBLP:journals/corr/abs-1903-11257} is neither straightforward nor precise in controlling the degree of sparsity.
-The method prevents us failing to model the samples that comprise only relatively weak information.
-We also observe that it is possible to increase the sparsity at inference time without retraining the model, which is useful for flexibly adjusting the trade-off between effectiveness and efficiency.
+In order to obtain UHD embeddings, we train the $Winner\text{-}Take\text{-}All$ (WTA) model \cite{ahmad2015properties,makhzani2015winner} on top of BERT with a new learning objective for IR.
+WTA model is fundamentally a linear layer that only preserves top-$k$ activation and sets the others to zero.
+WTA is chosen because we can precisely control the outputs' sparsity by explicitly setting the parameter $k$.
+In contrast, the method relying on regularization for sparsity (e.g., minimizing L1-norm) \cite{faruqui2015sparse, sun2016sparse, zamani2018neural} is neither straightforward nor precise in controlling the degree of sparsity.

-Besides the practical goals in terms of efficiency and effectiveness, our approach aims at a versatile neural IR model that can represent different aspects of linguistic properties of documents and queries.
-Instead of the common approach of using the final layer of BERT for document and query representations, we attempt to make use of multiple layers, each of which emits token representations for different linguistic properties \cite{jo-myaeng-2020-roles}.
-We devise a bucketing mechanism to select and merge different parts of a document/query representation, which participate in the final matching process.
-Buckets can be constructed for a single layer horizontally or arranged vertically for different layers.
-Finally, our proposed approach has the potential to make individual dimensions of the document/query embeddings interpretable \cite{faruqui2015sparse, sun2016sparse} and to enable mutually non-interfering aggregation \cite{Ahmad2015PropertiesOS}.
+With the large capacity and robustness against noise and interference, UHD allows for binarized representations so that matching can be further simplified with little degradation in effectiveness.
+This capability of UHD achieves extreme efficiency in terms of storage and speed, making it possible to build a stand-alone neural IR model for an industry.

-We evaluate our fully-blown neural IR model as the first-stage ranker on the MSMARCO passage retrieval task by comparing it against both the sparse approaches and dense approaches.
-The results show that our model outperforms the sparse models by a large margin, and is competitive to dense models especially in terms of recall.
+Besides the efficiency goal, we also attempt to represent different aspects of linguistic properties of documents and queries.
+Instead of the common approach of using only the final layer of BERT, we make use of multiple layers, each of which emits token representations for different linguistic properties \cite{jo-myaeng-2020-roles}, by devising a bucketing mechanism.